Oral and maxillofacial radiology: Australia

 Australian programs are accredited by the Australian Dental Council and are 3 years in length, culminating in either a master's degree (MDS or MPhil) or a Doctor of Clinical Dentistry degree (DClinDent).
 Currently, the only Australian institution offering specialist training in oral maxillofacial radiology is the University of Queensland.
 Programs are focused on clinical radiology and offer comprehensive training with registrars reporting plain film, cone beam computerized tomography, multislice computerized tomography and magnetic resonance imaging of the maxillofacial region.

 Fellowship can then be acquired through the Royal Australia New Zealand College of Radiologists and/or the Royal Australasian College of Dental Surgeons.
 Oral and maxillofacial radiologists in Australia tend to work in the private sector, reporting in medical radiology practices alongside medical radiologists.

 Canada

 Canadian programs are accredited by the Canadian Dental Association and are a minimum of two years in length and usually culminate with a Master of Science degree.
 Graduates are then eligible to sit for the Fellowship exams with the Royal College of Dentists of Canada.

 United Kingdom

 Programs in the United Kingdom are 4 years in length and culminate in a Certificate in Completion of Specialty Training and often a Master of Science degree.
 Graduates are then eligible to sit for the Diploma of Dental Radiology from the Royal College of Radiologists.

+Hungary

+In Hungary, to obtain a specialization license in dento-maxillo-facial radiology, radiologist qualification or specialist dentist qualification is required.
+The duration of the training is 8 months for a dentist, and 12 months for a radiologist.